Coat of arms of Jakarta: Use in football

+Besides being used as the official government emblem, it is also used as part of the Persija Jakarta football club logo.
 Jakarta association football club Persija adopted the emblem of Jakarta as a club insignia.
 Governor Soediro granted the permission for using the coat of arms.
 Initially the 1951 coat of arms, but it was revised as Jakarta had used the 1963/64 emblem.